 - Any financial institution selected by the District shall provide normal banking services, including, but not limited to: checking accounts, wire transfers, purchases and sale of U.S. Treasury securities and safekeeping services. - The District will not maintain funds in any financial institution that is not a member of the FDIC or SAIF system.
-In addition, the District will not maintain funds in any institution not willing or capable of posting required collateral for funds in excess of FDIC or SAIF limits. - To qualify as a depository, a financial institution must furnish the Director of Finance or the Park Board Treasurer with copies of the latest two statement of conditions which it is required to furnish to the Director of Financial Institutions or to the Comptroller of Currency as the case may be.
-While acting as a depository, a financial institution must continue to furnish such statement to the Executive Director, Finance Manager or the Park Board Treasurer within 45 days of the end of each quarter.
+In addition, the District will not maintain funds in any institution not willing or capable of posting required collateral for funds in excess of FDIC or SAIF limits. - To qualify as a depository, a financial institution must furnish the Director of Business Operations or the Park Board must continue to furnish such statement to the Executive Director, Finance Manager or the Park Board Treasurer within 45 days of the end of each quarter.